PavelKVSB/Walkscore-WAI-walkability/WAI/readme.txt

 Tomas KRIVKA, UPOL, KGI

 ===============================================================
-Adjustments were made allowing calculation of the walkability index for overlapping regions It is important to create a new file geodatabase named Data.gdb for storing temporary files
+Adjustments were made allowing calculation of the walkability index for overlapping regions.
+It is important to create a new file geodatabase named Data.gdb for storing temporary files.